 Staying in one’s own home, managing day-to-day activities, and living independently is a goal for most people as they age.
 But for many, medical and physical challenges can present an obstacle to staying home alone.
-Medical alert devices—known commonly as senior alert devices —are changing that … Read More
+Medical alert devices—known commonly as senior alert devices —are changing that scenario.
+If you’re shopping … Read More

 Senior alert systems are safety devices for older adults who live alone.
 These systems use technology to call for medical assistance in the event of a fall, heart attack, or other health emergency.
 The earliest systems, which were introduced in the 1970s, were nothing more than a push button worn around the neck, which sent an alert to a call center.
 Most Americans became familiar with these systems though the often-parodied commercial in which a woman proclaimed, ?I?ve fallen and I can?t get up!?
 These systems were often mocked and stigmatized for their portrayal of a feeble, desperate older woman.
 In reality, they provide a valuable service to active seniors who want to remain independent in their homes.